KeralaPyApi/KeralaPyApi/README.md

 The keralasBot constructor takes the following optional arguments:

  - threaded: True/False (default True).
-A flag to indicate whether KeralasBot should execute message handlers on it's polling Thread.
+A flag to indicate whether KeralaBot should execute message handlers on it's polling Thread.

 ### The listener mechanism
 As an alternative to the message handlers, one can also register a function as a listener to TeleBot.
 Example: